 The foundation of Tango is the walk, and the foundation of that walk is the weight change.
 However, the foundation of the turn in Argentine Tango is in fact Disassociation.
-Any turn, any turn that has any level of ‘circularness’ to it, contains a level of disassociation at its core.
+Any turn that has any level of ‘circularness’ to it, contains a level of disassociation at its core.

 To be clear, disassociation is not a Pivot.
 They’re not the same things (look here).
-It’s important that we make the distinction of just what it is and what it is not.
+It’s important that we make the distinction between what it is and what it is not.
 Put simply Disassociation is split level rotation around the spinal column.
 Whereas a ‘pivot’ is the rotation of an entire object over a singular point (see the link)!

 The reason we want to use Disassociation over a Pivot are wide and varied but the simplest reason, aside from its coolness factor, is that it gives us a greater range and degree of control and precision in nearly everything we do and that we want to do.
 Put simply, it’s the game changer.
-A Pivot is nice if you want to move like your block of wood.
+A Pivot is nice if you want to move like a block of wood.
 Disassociation on the other hand is like a whirling dervish on steroids!
 But the real toy, the real amazing toy is Applied Disassociation!
 That is really the Holy Grail.